 Lead generation is one of the most important goals for a content marketer, you included.
 Yet, despite LinkedIn generating the highest visitor-to-lead conversion rate of top social channels, only 10% of marketers are investing in it.

-So, as you can imagine, with more than 740 million LinkedIn users, this channel has a lot of potential for lead generation.
+So, as you can imagine, with more than 1 billion LinkedIn users, this channel has a lot of potential for lead generation.
 Not to mention increasing brand reach, expanding your network, and accomplishing other business objectives.

 But, of course, to enjoy the benefits of LinkedIn marketing, you have to be active and strategic.
 Today, we’ll cover what to post on LinkedIn, what makes high-quality LinkedIn content, and how to create such content.